top of page

 News & Upcoming Events

-When: Thursday, June 15 @ 7pm
+When: Thursday, February 27 @ 6:30pm

 Cost: FREE and open to the public

-Register online>
+RSVP online>

 Volunteer Meetup

 Interested in history?
 Like meeting new people?
 Have some time to volunteer?
 This is your perfect opportunity.
-The museum is looking for volunteers to serve as tour guides and guest services representatives.
+The museum is looking for volunteers to serve as tour guides and guest service representatives.
 Scheduling is flexible and no extensive knowledge of Civil War naval history is necessary.
 Training will be provided.
 Attend a meet-up and see if this is a good fit for you.

 When: First Monday of the month @ 1:00pm